johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

 ## Polar Coordinates in Directx Coordinate System

-Since the aim is to use the Directx, it is necessary to define some basic math for left-handed coordinate system.
+Since the aim is to use the Directx, it is necessary to define some basic math for left-handed coordinate system.<br/>
 ![](https://github.com/johnwhile/Compressing-Unit-Vectors-into-16bits/blob/main/readme/coord.jpg)

 <details>